Come As You Are Review

 Worse still, the casting of non-disabled actors undermines the film's message of empowerment and independence.
 Without wanting to take anything away from Rosenmeyer, Szeto, and Patel – who all turn in sterling work – I find it utterly baffling that a movie surely tailor-made for the casting of disabled actors in lead roles should pass them over in such a way.
 For all the good work Come As You Are does in its portrayals of these characters, I suspect it will be ultimately defined by those areas in which it comes up short.

-Come As you Are is available to stream from Friday, May 8
+Come As You Are is available to VoD from Friday July 17th